 The University of Maine at Augusta (UMA) and the University of Maine at Farmington (UMF) have completed a three-year workforce initiative that strengthens Maine’s behavioral health and recovery workforce by reducing financial barriers for aspiring counselors and employment specialist services.

-Funded through a $325,332 award from the Maine Jobs & Recovery Plan (MJRP), the initiative provided career development support and job training assistance to 400 people statewide.
-The project also delivered direct financial support to 105 UMA and UMF students pursuing credentials in substance use disorder counseling and employment specialist services.
-Employment specialists are trained professionals who help individuals in recovery, people with disabilities and others with barriers to employment secure and maintain meaningful work.
+Through this investment, UMA and UMF supported career development support and job training assistance for 400 people statewide.
+The project also provided direct financial support to 105 University of Maine at Augusta and University of Maine at Farmington students pursuing credentials in substance use disorder counseling and employment specialist services.
+Employment specialists are trained professionals who help individuals in recovery, people with disabilities and others facing barriers to employment secure and maintain meaningful work.

 Maine continues to face shortages of qualified professionals in mental health, substance use recovery and human services.
 The initiative focused on expanding access to these high need professional pathways and reducing financial and logistical barriers that often prevent adult and nontraditional students from advancing to licensure.